DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 N: Updating from such a repository can't be done securely, and is therefore disabled by default.
 N: See apt-secure(8) manpage for repository creation and user configuration details.
 ```

-* Attempted[x]: Going to comment it out from the update list, I am not sure if Carla actually needs the repository that is causing issues.
-As chatGPT saying the jammy-10 does not exist for Ubuntu 22.04
+#### Fixed
-* Result: This did allow the setup to continue.
-Should not cause an issue later.
+* Commented it out from the update list, I am not sure if Carla actually needs the repository that is causing issues.
+As chatGPT saying the jammy-10 does not exist for Ubuntu 22.04.
+This did allow the setup to continue.
 ---

 ### Permission denied for access to Unreal repo
 * Got all of the Carla Contents through, but now keeps having permission issues when trying to install the UnrealEngine.
 I have linked my account and I shared an access token, not sure why it is not seeing the permission.